USER MANUAL · SYSTEM

 Runtime Host workflow

 The typical web loop is Pair Runtime Host → Discover → Add Selected → Sync Sessions.
-IM channel operations still live on connector cards for OpenClaw connectors when those channels are configured.
+Web now includes runtime-host governance summaries and managed write boundary previews directly on host cards, while IM channel operations still live on connector cards for OpenClaw connectors when those channels are configured.

 CLI Operations#